MRtrix3/mrtrix3/docs/reference/commands/tensor2metric.rst

 -  **-mk_dirs file** specify the directions over which to calculate mean kurtosis (by default, the built-in 300 direction set is used).
 These should be supplied as a text file containing [ az el ] pairs for the directions.

--  **-rk_ndirs number** specify the number of directions over which to calculate radial kurtosis (by default, 300 directions are used).
+-  **-rk_ndirs integer** specify the number of directions over which to calculate radial kurtosis (by default, 300 directions are used).

 -  **-mask image** only perform computation within the specified binary brain mask image.